McGill-ECSE321-Winter2019/ecse321-group-project-06/README.md

 - [Deliverable 1](#deliverable-1)

 # Heroku Application
-Our project is deloyed on Heroku.
+Heroku is a cloud service platform that is easy to use for many development projects.
+It enables application development and deployment.
+Heroku platform manages hardware and servers, so developer using Heroku are able to focus on perfecting their applications.
+With the benefit of offloading many of the concerns around application deployment and operation, our project is deloyed on Heroku.
 * URL: <pre>https://cooperator-backend-060606.herokuapp.com/</pre>

 # RESTful Service